-- 5. Open the Delta Control Panel by double clicking the icon in your Windows Control Panel, and then click on the 'Hardware Settings' tab. - 6.
+- 5. Click on the Delta Control Panel on your Windows taskbar to maximize it.
+Click on the 'Hardware Settings' tab. - 6.
 Select 'Internal Xtal' as the master clock source.
-This allows the Delta 1010 to derive its sample rates from its internal clock oscillator.
-'Internal Xtal' is the default setting for the Delta Control Panel, so selecting it may not be necessary (it may already be selected). - Under "CODEC Sample Rate," verify that the "Rate Locked" checkbox is not activated.
-This will allow your application software to set the Delta 1010 sample rate as it pleases. - 8.
+This allows the Delta 66 to derive its sample rates from its internal clock oscillator.
+'Internal Xtal' is the default setting for the Delta Control Panel, so selecting it may not be necessary (it may already be selected). - 7.
+Under "CODEC Sample Rate," verify that the "Rate Locked" checkbox is not activated.
+This will allow your application software to set the Delta 66 sample rate as it pleases. - 8.
 Since this example will include the use of the monitor mixer, we will activate the "Reset Rate When Idle" feature.
 This will make sure the monitor mixer is running at a decent sample rate while the system is idle this prevents the mixer sample rate from being set too low and therefore lowering its frequency response.
 Select a sample rate in the "CODEC Sample Rate" group to use as this idle sample rate.
-Choose a 44.1kHz or higher setting for best results, and select the same sample rate you will be using in your application if possible.
-We've chosen 48,000kHz for this example.
+Choose a 44,100 Hz or higher setting for best results, and select the same sample rate you will be using in your application if possible.
+We've chosen 48,000 Hz for this example.